MadanAchar/Text-To-Speech/README.md

 # Text-to-Speech (TTS) GUI Application

 ## Overview
-This is a simple Text-to-Speech (TTS) GUI application built using Python and Tkinter.
+This is a simple Text-to-Speech (TTS) GUI application built using Python|tkinter.
 The application allows users to enter text, convert it into speech, and save the generated audio file to their local storage.

 ## Features
 - Enter text in the input box